biw/enwrap/README.md

 }
 ```

 Enwrap supports returning any value from the wrapped function, and will type the value with `WithNoError<T>`, which is a type that represents a value that is not an error.
-There's nothing special about `WithNoError<T>` from a runtime perspective, it's just a normal type.
+From a runtime perspective, there's nothing special about `WithNoError<T>; it's just a wrapper type.

 ### Typed Error Handling

 One massive advantage of Enwrap, vs. `throw new Error()` is that all explicit errors are typed.
-This allows you to handle different types of errors in a type safe manner & with editor autocomplete!
+This allows you to handle different types of errors in a type-safe manner & with editor autocomplete!

 One important thing to note is that since there's no way to type or detect errors that are thrown in a function, Enwrap includes a generic `TypedError<NonEmptyString, true>` return type for all functions, even ones that don't explicitly return an error.